JSON Path Expressions

 5 [1,2,3,4,5,"first run",42.0]

-JSON_EXTRACT is an Exasol-specific function to convert JSON into a relational format during ETL jobs.
+JSON_EXTRACT is an Exasol-specific function that converts JSON into a relational format during ETL jobs.
 For this purpose, there are several path extensions that are only available in JSON_EXTRACT.

-With JSON_EXTRACT it is possible to extract several rows from a single JSON input.
-If a path specifies more than one JSON value, it is possible to split the values into several rows with the '#' path extension.
+You can use JSON_EXTRACT to extract several rows from a single JSON input.
+If a path specifies more than one JSON value, it is possible to split the values into several rows by using the # path extension.
 However, a single JSON_EXTRACT call can only split up paths inside the same hierarchy chain.
 It is not possible to split up two independent paths within the same JSON_EXTRACT call.

 CREATE OR REPLACE TABLE json_input2(id INT, json VARCHAR(2000000));